Ute people

+Name

 The origin of the word Ute is unknown; it is first attested as Yuta in Spanish documents.
 The Utes' self-designation is Núuchi-u, meaning 'the people'.

-History and culture

-Numic language group
+Language

+Ute people speak the Ute dialect of the Colorado River Numic language, which is closely related to the Shoshone language.

-Ute people are from the Southern subdivision of the Numic-speaking branch of the Uto-Aztecan language family, which are found almost entirely in the Western United States and Mexico.
-The name of the language family was created to show that it includes both the Colorado River Numic language (Uto) dialect chain that stretches from southeastern California, along the Colorado River to Colorado and the Nahuan languages (Aztecan) of Mexico.
+Their language is from the Southern subdivision of the Numic language branch of the Uto-Aztecan language family.
+This language family is found almost entirely in the Western United States and Mexico, stretching from southeastern California, along the Colorado River to Colorado and extending south the Nahuan languages in central Mexico.

-It is believed that this Numic group originated near the present-day border of Nevada and California, then spread North and East.
-By about 1000, there were hunters and gatherers in the Great Basin of Uto-Aztecan ethnicity that are believed to have been the ancestors of the Indigenous tribes of the Great Basin, including the Ute, Shoshone, Hopi, Paiute, and Chemehuevi peoples.
-Some ethnologists postulate that the Southern Numic speakers, the Ute and Southern Paiute, left the Numic homeland first, based on language changes, and that the Central and then the Western subgroups spread out toward the east and north, sometime later.
-Shoshone, Gosiute and Comanche are Central Numic, and Northern Paiute and Bannock are Western Numic.
-The Southern Numic-speaking tribes—the Utes, Shoshone, Southern Paiute, and Chemehuevi— share many cultural, genetic and linguistic characteristics.
+The Numic language group likely originated near the present-day border of Nevada and California, then spread north and east.
+By about 1000 CE, hunters and gatherers in the Great Basin spoke Uto-Aztecan.
+They are the likely ancestrors of the Ute, Shoshone, Paiute, and Chemehuevi peoples.
+Linguists believe that the Southern Numic speakers (Ute and Southern Paiute), left the Numic homeland first and that the Central and then the Western subgroups later migrated east and north.
+The Southern Numic-speaking tribes, the Ute, Shoshone, Southern Paiute, and Chemehuevi, all share many cultural, genetic, and linguistic characteristics.

-Ute ancestral lands and culture

-Lands
+Territory

 There were ancestral Utes in southwestern Colorado and southeastern Utah by 1300, living a hunter-gatherer lifestyle.
 The Ute occupied much of the present state of Colorado by the 1600s.
 The Comanches from the north joined them in eastern Colorado in the early 1700s.
 In the 19th century, the Arapaho and Cheyenne invaded southward into eastern Colorado.

 The Utes came to inhabit a large area including most of Utah, western and central Colorado, and south into the San Juan River watershed of New Mexico.
 Some Ute bands stayed near their home domains, while others ranged further away seasonally.
 Hunting grounds extended further into Utah and Colorado, as well as into Wyoming, Oklahoma, Texas, and New Mexico.
 Winter camps were established along rivers near the present-day cities of Provo and Fort Duchesne in Utah and Pueblo, Fort Collins, Colorado Springs of Colorado.